Tule Wind Energy Project

 Compliance Monitoring Program

 An Environmental and Construction Compliance Monitoring Program (ECCMP) was prepared for the project.
-The plan addresses the requirement to develop an environmental and construction monitoring plan for the project covering both construction and operation.
-This site has been established to track construction and monitor progress and completion of the mitigation goals established in the project's Environmental Impact Statement (EIS) and stipulations in the ROW grant.
+The plan addresses the requirement to develop an environmental and construction monitoring plan for the project covering construction.
+An Operations and Maintenance Environmental Compliance Monitoring Program (Operations and Maintenance ECMP) was prepared for the project to ensure environmental measures are implemented during all operations and maintenance activities.
+This site has been established to track construction, operations and maintenance, and to monitor progress and completion of the mitigation goals established in the project's Environmental Impact Statement (EIS) and stipulations in the ROW grant.”

 Background